linzhi2013/MitoZ/version_2.2/README.md

 * `ZZZ.most_related_species.txt`

 The most closely related species of the mitogenome in `ZZZ_mitoscaf.fa.gbf`.
-This information comes protein coding gene (PCG) annotations, during which each PCG will be assigned to a protein sequence of related species by the Genewise program.
-The most occurrence of related speices for each sequence will be reported in `ZZZ.most_related_species.txt`.
+This information comes from protein coding gene (PCG) annotations, during which each PCG will be assigned to a protein sequence of related species by the Genewise program.
+The related speices of most occurrence for each sequence will be reported in `ZZZ.most_related_species.txt`.

 * `ZZZ_mitoscaf.fa.gbf`, `ZZZ.fasta`, `ZZZ_mitoscaf.fa.sqn` and `ZZZ_mitoscaf.fa.tbl`.